mjrlowe/maze_generator/README.md

 _Note that this function (currently) only works in a html document with a canvas element._

-It takes in an object with the properties listed below.
+It optionally takes in an object with the properties listed below.

 | Property | Description | Valid Values | Default Value |
 |-|-|-|-|